moonwhaler/CivitScraper/docs/trigger-sync.md

 The sync-lora-triggers template type requires specific fields to function correctly:
 - `type`: (string, required) - Must be 'sync-lora-triggers'
 - `loras_file`: (string or path, required) - Path to the loras.json file
+- `paths`: (array of strings, required) - List of input_paths IDs to scan for models
 - `recursive`: (boolean, required) - Whether to search subdirectories
 - `description`: (string, optional) - Human-readable description of the template